GLEF1X/glQiwiApi/README.md

 async def main():
   w = YooMoneyAPI(TOKEN)
   async with w:
     # So you can send funds to another account, in the example this is a transfer to account 4100116602400968
     # worth 2 rubles with the comment "I LOVE glQiwiApi"
     payment = await w.send(
       to_account='4100116602400968',
       comment='I LOVE glQiwiApi',
       amount=2
     )
     # This way you can check the transaction, whether it was received by the person on the account
     print(await w.check_transaction(amount=2, comment='I LOVE glQiwiApi',
-                                        transaction_type='out'))
+                                    operation_type='out'))

 asyncio.run(main())